 Green mustards are pretty common and similar to your standard mustards grown domestically.
 They are bitter and slightly pungent, but not over the top in terms of heat levels.

 Mizuna mustards are very similar to arugula in terms of flavor.
-Their mild but peppery and much sweeter than typical green mustards and the red ones.
+They’re mild but peppery and much sweeter than typical green mustards and the red ones.
 They are also smaller arugula or even a frisee lettuce.
-They can be eaten as is with stalks (stalks are relatively sweet) in tact, which makes for a good contrast in texture to the leafier greens in the salad.
+They can be eaten as-is with stalks (stalks are relatively sweet) intact, which makes for a good contrast in texture to the leafier greens in the salad.

-What are the health benfits of mustard greens?
+What are the health benefits of mustard greens?

 - 1/4 cup apple cider vinegar